 Bone Marrow Concentrate Therapy - BMC

 BMC therapy is a non-surgical treatment used to treat various orthopedic injuries.
-BMC is a concentrate of regenerative cells obtained from a patient’s own bone marrow.
+BMC is a concentrate of signaling cells with regenerative potential obtained from a patient’s own bone marrow.
 The physician removes a small amount of the patient’s bone marrow in order to generate a powerful concentrate that will be injected in the injured area.
 With newer techniques and technological improvements, regenerative cells can easily be obtained and concentrated by a simple office procedure.
 This technique may be used for a number of conditions including osteoarthritis and sports injuries.

 Leadership and Expertise

 Dr. Joanne Borg-Stein leads the Regenerative Medicine programs at Spaulding Outpatient Center Wellesley.
-She is a Associate Professor of Physical Medicine and Rehabilitation at Harvard Medical School and specializes in sports medicine and musculosketal injury performing prolotherapy,platelet rich plasma, and stem cell regenerative injections for sports injury and osteoarthritis, and diagnostic and interventional musculoskeletal ultrasound.
+She is a Associate Professor of Physical Medicine and Rehabilitation at Harvard Medical School and specializes in sports medicine and musculosketal injury performing prolotherapy,platelet rich plasma, and stem cell regenerative injections for sports injury and osteoarthritis, and diagnostic and interventional musculoskeletal ultrasound. .
+The following physicians utilize most of these technologies and are experts in these areas of sports medicine; Lauren Elson, MD, Christine Eng, MD, Dana Kotler, MD and Ariana Vora, MD.